Claude Code Plugins

 Use Pipeline Patterns When:

-• Ensemble: Need diverse perspectives synthesized (code review, research, analysis)
+• Ensemble: Need diverse perspectives synthesized (code review, research)

 • Router: Intelligent task delegation to specialists